-- Trampolines are the sporting activity with the fastest growing injury rate from 2013 to 2017, growing by 74% during that span.
+- Trampolines are the sporting activity with the fastest growing injury rate from 2013 to 2017, increasing 74% during that span.

-Though it often is regarded as mundane, going to the gym leads to most injuries of the any of the activities we included in our study.
-Exercise and exercise equipment accounted for more than 500,000 trips to the emergency room in 2017.
-This is 10 times the number of injuries that resulted from horseback riding.
+Though often regarded as mundane, going to the gym leads to the most injuries of any of the activities in our study.
+Exercise and exercise equipment accounted for more than 500,000 trips to the emergency room in 2017 — that's 10 times the number of injuries from horseback riding.

 Trampolines saw the greatest jump in the number of injuries

-Trampolines are the sporting activity with the fastest growing injury rate between 2013 to 2017.
-It is the only sporting activity to see an increase of more than 50%, as the annual number of injuries went from 83,665 to 145,207 during this span.
+Trampolines are the sporting activity with the fastest-growing injury rate from 2013 to 2017.
+It is the only sporting activity with an increase of more than 50%.
+The annual number of injuries went from 83,665 to 145,207 during this period.

-For the sporting activities that ranked in the top 10 in 2017, six have seen a decrease in the total number of injuries.
-Trampolines, swimming, working out and ATV's however, saw an increase in the number of injuries during this time period.
+Among the top 10 sports, six saw a decrease in the total number of injuries in 2017.
+Trampolines, swimming, working out and ATV's however, saw an increase in the number of injuries during this period.